 As you walk into Chinatown you will be dazzled by the decoration and lights.
 You can see traditional Chinese banners and statues lining the streets.
 Moreover, ensure you see the Buddha Tooth Relic temple, and the amazing Sri Mariamman temple too.
 Finally, you must sample the Chinese street food!
 There are some fantastic markets containing tantalizing treats at reasonable prices.
 Have yourself a Chinese feast!

 Clarke Quay is one of the trendiest areas in Singapore.
 This small destination is known for its nightlife, restaurants, and bars.
 Clarke Quay is located on the opposite side of the river to Fort Canning Park.
 It is serviced by the NE5 metro line and is easy to reach.

 The Read Bridge serves as one of the main entrances to the area and offers great photographic opportunities of the river.
 Within Clarke Quay, you can find a number of shops, bars, and restaurants.
 There is something to suit everyone’s tastes.
 Notable establishments include Hooters, Bayang, Senor Taco, Chuan Grill and Noodle Bar and Cuba Libre.
 This is certainly one of the best places to enjoy a night out and a high-quality meal when visiting Singapore.

 As you can see, Singapore is an action-packed location.
-To make the most of your two days in this Asian Island, you could consider the following plan.
+To make the most of your two days in Singapore, you could consider the following plan.

 These will be full days and you may be tired afterward, but the experience is worth it!
 There is a multitude of high-quality hotels in Singapore that you can relax in after a long day of sightseeing.
 Why not start planning your Singapore adventure today?